February 25, 2025

 • Borrowing more than 30% of your credit utilization figure—that is, more than 30% of all the credit you have at your disposal—will damage your credit rating.
 So, to charge $20,000 without hurting your credit would require about $67,000 in credit capacity among all your cards and other sources of debt financing.

-How to qualify for a 0% APR credit card
+How to extend no interest on a credit card

 Because Ramp requires full balance payments every month, there's never any remaining balance accruing interest.